 Things To Do in Queenstown in Winter

-Queenstown is the ultimate all-year destination and winter promises many incredible activities and attractions that the other seasons cannot offer.
-Visiting Queenstown in winter?
-Here are just a few things to do that might tempt you…
+Queenstown is the ultimate New Zealand year-round destination and winter promises many incredible activities and attractions that the other seasons can’t offer.

 Snow snow snow!

 Of course, Queenstown is probably best known for skiing and snowboarding in winter.
 Snow bunnies from all over the globe come to explore the slopes at our local fields, in particular, Coronet Peak and The Remarkables.
 The season normally runs from mid-June to early September.
 Busses up to the ski fields depart regularly from the town centre or you can drive yourself (just remember to take chains with you!).
+And if you’re not a big skier, a trip up the mountain is still a great day out.
+Try snowboarding or tobogganing and then hit one of the restaurants or bars – or simply watch others as they tear up the slopes.

 Hot Pools